AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/configuring-osgi.md

 >[!NOTE]
 >
 >The AEM Web Console's Configuration UI does write `.cfg.json` files into the repository.
-Therefore, be aware of this in order to avoid potential unexpected behavior during local development, when the AEM Project-defined OSGi configurations may differ from the generated configurations.
+Therefore, be aware of this workflow to avoid potential unexpected behavior during local development, when the AEM Project-defined OSGi configurations may differ from the generated configurations.

 1. Log in to the AEM SDK Quickstart Jar's AEM Web console at `https://<host>:<port>/system/console` as the admin user
 1. Navigate to **OSGi** &gt; **Configuration**